prototypefund/open-theater-api/README.md

 Open Theater also provides **reference implementations** in form of

 2. <a href="https://gitlab.com/open-theater/open-theater-client-capacitorjs">a mobile App for ios and Android devices</a>, as well as
-3. a Desktop App sending subtitles and media cues to
+3. a Desktop App sending subtitles and media cues to (**todo: link public**)
-4. a trigger server instance that will broadcast those cues to all registered mobile devices.
+4. a <a href="https://gitlab.com/open-theater/open-theater-trigger-server-demo">trigger server</a> instance that will broadcast those cues to all registered mobile devices.

 <a href="https://www.bmbf.de/"><img src="https://prototypefund.de/wp-content/uploads/2016/07/logo-bmbf.svg"></a>